-Grant Period: The grant period will begin no sooner than July 1, 2022, and will extend from the execution date of the grant until June 30, 2023.
+Grant Period: The grant period will begin no sooner than July 1 2025, and will extend from the execution date of the grant until June 30, 2026.
 Successful applicants may reapply via continuing application for up to two additional year(s).
 Funding in the subsequent years will be contingent upon compliance with federal and state law, state grant-making rules, passage of sufficient appropriations for the program, and satisfactory performance in the preceding grant period.
 No promise or undertaking made in this NOFO/RFP is an assurance that a grant agreement will be renewed, nor does this NOFO/RFP create any right to or expectation of renewal.

-Submission Dates and Times/Other Submission Requirements: Proposals can be submitted electronically through the ISBE Attachment Manager no later than 4 p.m. on March 16, 2022.
-Directions are found below.
+Submission Dates and Times/Other Submission Requirements: Proposals should be submitted no later than 4 p.m. on April 11, 2025.
+Directions for submission method is found below.

-Electronic Submission: Completed proposals submitted electronically should be scanned into one PDF with all supporting documents and required signatures.
-The ISBE Attachment Manager is found at https://sec1.isbe.net/attachmgr/default.aspx.
-Choose "Early Childhood RFP" from the drop-down menu in Receiver Information.
+ISBE Attachment Manager: Completed proposals should be scanned into PDF with all supporting documents and required signatures and submitted via the ISBE Attachment Manager.
+Choose "Early Childhood RFP" from the dropdown menu in Receiver Information.
 Submit the application using the button at the bottom of the page.
+The submission confirmation page should be printed and retained as proof of submission.
+Please contact earlychi@isbe.net PRIOR to the close of the NOFO/RFP if the ISBE Attachment Manager isn't accepting applications

-Late proposals will not be accepted
+Late proposals will not be accepted.